carolemieux/cicd-magma/tosem-scripts/README.md

 - adjust_results_for_poll_error.py: to remove POLL seconds from bug reaching/triggering times
 - create_results_with_instrumentation_time.py: to add instrumentation time to the Magma results json
 - extract_build_times.sh: to extract the instrumentation time from raw Magma logs
+- extract_coverage_to_csv.sh: extracts a coverage csv from coverage txt files
+- extract_execs_and_runtime.py: extract the number of executions and true fuzz time from fuzzing results
+- extract_target_coverage_to_csv.sh: extract a coverage csv for only targeted functions from coverage txt files
 ```

 ### Processing Instructions